xxfoundation/elixxir-integration/README.md

 The [localNetwork package](./localNetwork) is a more general-use network tool.
 This package will run a local version of the xx network on a single machine until a manually killed by the user.
-This can be done either via the `run.sh` script, which will run the network with internal IP addresses, or the `runpublish.sh`, which runs the network with remotely accessible IP addresses.
+This can be done using either the `run.sh`  or the `runpublish.sh` scripts.
 With this network established, a developer may, for example, test the xxDK.

 ## How to manually run locally